sacdallago/bio_embeddings/examples/README.md

   Similar to the `cath` example, but using the DisProt (https://www.disprot.org) database instead.
 Annotations contain "highly disorder" for proteins with >80% disorder, and "low disorder" for proteins with <20% disordered AA content.
   Note that in this example we exclude proteins with unknown annotation (see visualize stage in config).

-- `unsupervised_annotation_extraction`

-  This example uses the reduced_embeddings calculated in `disprot`, and annotations from the CSV file there to transfer annotations onto an unknown dataset.

 - `docker`